the-events-calendar/the-events-calendar/readme.txt

 * Fix - Ensure the global and source-specific Google Map settings for imports are respected [67228]
 * Tweak - Add filters for template tag functions related to dates: `tribe_get_start_time`, `tribe_get_end_time`, `tribe_get_start_date` and `tribe_get_end_date` [67759]
 * Fix - Prevent PHP 5.2 Strict mode from throwing notices due to usage of `is_a` [72812]
+* Fix - Ensure the events list widget's show/hide if there are upcoming events setting is respected [72965]

 = [4.4.1.1] 2017-01-26 =